One of the classic objections to going ahead with Passle is maybe best characterised as "let’s not run before we can walk".

-But if you had loads of good stuff to say, insights into the state of the industry, a witty-aside or two, a zinger even!
+But if you had loads of good stuff to say, insights into the state of the industry, a witty-aside, a zinger even!
 Then surely filling in the bio would be not only done, but done well.
 A pleasure in fact.

 My point is that the bio needs content to make sense.
 If you have the content - on your website, on your LinkedIn profile - basically if you think people are going to read your profile; then you will create and update it, and do it well.